linode/splunk-addon-linode/CONTRIBUTING.md

 ## How Do I Submit A (Good) Bug Report or Feature Request

-Please open a [github issue](https://guides.github.com/features/issues/) to report bugs or suggest features.
+Please open a [GitHub issue](https://github.com/linode/splunk-addon-linode/issues/new/choose) to report bugs or suggest features.

+Please accurately fill out the appropriate GitHub issue form.

 When filing an issue or feature request, help us avoid duplication and redundant effort -- check existing open or recently closed issues first.